ngbsn/sqlscript2jpa-codegen/README.md

 # sqlscript2jpa-codegen

-A Java library to generate JPA entities from DDL statements.
+A Java library to generate Lombok wired JPA entities from DDL statements.
 The library offers both a maven plugin and a jar to be run as a standalone tool.
+It internally uses JSqlParser to parse the DDL statements.

 ### Getting Started